Preserving the lands and waters you love!

 Following a natural resource management education and a 42 year career with MNDNR in wildlife conservation starting as summer duck bander and rising to the position of Division Director, Tim wanted to continue his passion and commitment to the Woman Lake area by serving on the NWLT Board since 2014.
 Six generations of his family considers the Mississippi, Leech and Boy Rivers headwaters to be the “center of the earth”.
 As an avid outdoorsman, Tim has explored, fished, hunted and trapped in most of the NWLT work area in his lifetime.
 Most recently, Tim was named to the Minnesota Waterfowler Hall of Fame to add to his service awards from Ducks Unlimited, Minnesota Waterfowl Association and the Minnesota Conservation Federation.

 Todd is a partner with the national law firm Kutak Rock, LLP where he chairs the firm’s national energy practice.
-He has practiced law since 1991, all in the energy industry.
+Todd has practiced law since 1991, all in the energy industry.
 As part of his work, Todd represents renewable and traditional energy companies, including in solar, wind, biofuels, natural gas, and other forms.
-His practice focuses on helping his clients develop, construct and operate energy projects throughout the country.
-Todd has fished, hunted, and camped throughout Minnesota and beyond, but Leech Lake and its surrounding region is where he best likes to spend his time, and where his wife's family has had a summer place since 1964.
-This is why he is so committed to helping protect its surrounding environs.
+His practice focuses on helping his clients develop, construct and operate energy projects throughout the country, and his team includes lawyers in real estate, mergers and acquisitions, finance, and tax credits.
+Todd has fished, hunted, and camped throughout Minnesota and beyond, but Leech Lake and its surrounding region is where he best likes to spend his time, and where his wife Mary’s family has had a summer place since 1964.
+And is why he is so committed to helping protect its surrounding environs.
 Todd is past chair and currently serves on the board of the Legal Rights Center, is past board chair of the Minnesota Bicycle Alliance, and has served on numerous other non-profit boards.
 He and Mary have three grown sons and one daughter-in-law.

 Dan and his wife live on Round Lake in Crow Wing County where they have been coming to fish, hunt, snowmobile, and ski most of their lives.
 Dan has degrees in Biology, Marketing and Finance, an MBA and Law degree.
 After 35 years practicing law as an inhouse lawyer and executive with organizations like General Electric, Carlson Companies and Caribou Coffee he semi-retired to Northern Minnesota where his heart has always been.
 Today he devotes his time and experience to organizations like the Northern Waters Land Trust, Northland Arboretum, Crow Wing County Master Gardeners, Round Lake Improvement Association and Crow Wing Energize.
 His passion is preserving as much of the Northwoods Experience as possible for future generations.